-Figure 5: 750 hPa temperature (K; left) and modified potential intensity given by equation (1) (m/s, right) at 00 GMT on January 12th – 15th (top to bottom) 1995.
-The 750 hPa temperature spans from 255 K to 285 K, while the modified potential intensity ranges from 35 to 80 ms-1.
+Figure 5: 750 hPa temperature (K; left) and modified potential intensity given by equation (1) (m/s, right) at 00 UTC on January 12th – 15th (top to bottom) 1995.
+The 750 hPa temperature spans from 255 K to 285 K at increments of 1 K, while the modified potential intensity ranges from 35 to 80 ms-1at increments of 4 ms-1.
 From ERA5 reanalysis.

-Figure 5 shows the corresponding evolution of the 750 temperature and the modified potential intensity, given by (1).
+Figure 5 shows the corresponding evolution of the 750 hPa temperature and the modified potential intensity, given by (1).
 The latter in this and subsequent figures is only shown in the range of to .
 Experience shows that tropical cyclone genesis is rare when the potential intensity is less than about (Emanuel, 2010).

 On January 12th, relatively small values of are evident in the eastern and northern Mediterranean, but with higher values developing over the northern Adriatic as cold air aloft creeps in from the north.
-As the upper tropospheric Rossby wave breaks and a cut-off cyclone develops over the central Mediterranean, increase greatly during the 13th and 14th, with peak values greater than .
+As the upper tropospheric Rossby wave breaks and a cut-off cyclone develops over the central Mediterranean, increases greatly during the 13th and 14th, with peak values greater than .
 The cyclop develops in a region of very high , though not where the highest values occur.
 Note that a lower warm core is not obvious at 750 hPa until January 15th and that it occurs on a somewhat smaller scale than the cut-off cyclone.

-As the cyclop moves southward, it maintains a tight inner warm core until after landfall (not shown here) and the modified potential intensity, over the south central Mediterranean diminishes rapidly, with peak values of only about by 00 GMT on January 17th.
+As the cyclop moves southward, it maintains a tight inner warm core until after landfall (not shown here) and the modified potential intensity, over the south-central Mediterranean diminishes rapidly, with peak values of only about by 00 UTC on January 17th.
 One potentially important difference between cyclop development and tropical transition is that in the former case, the volume of air with appreciable potential intensity is limited.
-It is possible that, by warming the whole tropospheric column relative to the surface, the enhanced surface fluxes associated with the cyclop substantially diminish the magnitude and/or volume of the high air, serving to limit the lifetime of the cyclop.
+It is possible that, by warming the whole tropospheric column relative to the surface, the enhanced surface fluxes associated with the cyclop, acting through deep convection, substantially diminish the magnitude and/or volume of the high air, serving to limit the lifetime of the cyclop.
 This was the case in the axisymmetric numerical simulations of Emanuel (2005).

-It is clear in this case that the cyclop development occurred on time and space scales appreciably smaller than those of the rather weak, synoptic-scale cyclogenesis resulting from the interaction of the positive PV perturbation near the tropopause with a low-level temperature gradient.
+It is clear that this cyclop development occurred on time and space scales appreciably smaller than those of the rather weak, synoptic-scale cyclogenesis resulting from the interaction of the positive PV perturbation near the tropopause with a low-level temperature gradient.
 It is also clear that the strong cooling of the troposphere in response to the development and southward migration of the cutoff cyclone aloft was instrumental in bringing about the high potential intensity necessary to activate the WISHE process.
 Therefore, the Rossby wave breaking did much more than trigger cyclogenesis; it provided the necessary potential intensity for the cyclop development.
 Here we draw a distinction from tropical transition, in which, in most cases, the pre-existing potential intensity suffices to maintain a surface flux-driven cyclone.
+We emphasize again that there is a gray area here consisting of flux-driven cyclones in which the existing reservoir of potential intensity is enhanced to some degree by the local synoptic-scale dynamics.

 3.2 Medicane of December 2005